-Understanding human control of steering after automated vehicle control (TRANSITION)
+Understanding human control of skilled actions

 The successful candidate will join the Perception – Action – Cognition laboratory in the University of Leeds.
 This group is based in the School of Psychology which belongs to the Faculty of Medicine and Health, but has strong collaborative links with a number of other Schools and Institutes across different faculties, including the Institute for Transport Studies (ITS), Mechanical Engineering, Computer Science and Rehabilitation Medicine.
 PAClab also has international links with groups in Norway, Finland, the Netherlands, Spain, France, Canada and the USA.
-The candidate will join a cohort of several PhD students and post-docs working on themes around perception-action-cognition including developmental disorders, skilled performance (driving, surgery, dentistry) and healthy ageing (postural control, rehabilitation).
+The candidate will join a cohort of several PhD students and post-docs working on themes around perception-action-cognition including developmental disorders, skilled performance (driving, surgery, dentistry) and healthy ageing (postural control, falls and rehabilitation).

-You should hold a strong degree equivalent to at least a UK upper second class honours degree in a relevant area of psychology, neuroscience, engineering and/or computing.
-The project will involve experimental design, software developments (computer graphics experience desirable), data collection and analysis, and dissemination (writing papers and presenting at conferences.
-You should not have already been awarded a doctoral degree.
+You should hold a strong degree (equivalent to at least a UK upper second class honours degree) in a relevant area of psychology, neuroscience, engineering and/or computing.
+The project will involve experimental design, software developments (computer graphics experience desirable), data collection and analysis, and dissemination (writing papers and presenting at conferences).
+You should not already have been awarded a doctoral degree.

 The Faculty minimum requirements for candidates whose first language is not English are: